Monika-81/Project1/README.md

 <br>

 ### **Navigation bar**
 At the top of the website there is an internal navigation bar that will help the user choose between the "about page" (home page), "activities page" and the "sign up page" - also know as "join".
 The current page the user is visiting is marked for easier navigation on the site.
-On desktop and landscape oriented screens the navigation bar is located to the top right side of the page, and on standing devices the navigation bar is fixed at the top of the screen.
+On desktop and landscape oriented screens the navigation bar is located to the top right side of the page, and on portrait oriented devices the navigation bar is fixed at the top of the screen.
 <br>

 ![Navigation](assets/images/readme/navbar.png)